ehlui/mafalda-sb-practise/README.md

 - Repository with a in-memory list of persons
 - Controller with all the basic verbs and resources
 - Person model and DTOs
+- Custom Exception Handling
+- All needed tests (Unit and Integration mocking for our custom service)